Preventing Spam in WPForms

 Preventing Spam Overview

 Requirements: The Akismet, reCAPTCHA, hCaptcha, and Cloudflare Turnstile integrations are available with any version of WPForms, including WPForms Lite.
-The Custom Captcha addon is available with any paid license.
+The Custom Captcha feature is available with any paid license.

 Accessing Spam Protection and Security Settings